-So another big topic: Let’s talk about how you track attribution in B2B and how that’s impacting your clients’ optimization initiatives.
+Ramona: Another big topic: Let’s talk about how you track attribution in B2B and how that’s impacting your clients’ optimization initiatives.

-Doug: Attribution and campaign tracking are critical in the B2B space and yet we still see companies struggling to implement full end-to-end tracking.
+Doug: Attribution and campaign tracking are critical in the B2B space, and yet we still see companies struggling to implement full, end-to-end tracking.
 When a visitor moves to qualified lead status can you attribute that back to specific content or site touchpoints?
 Did they come from an email campaign?
 An ad?
 Can you look at the individual and see what influenced the lead itself?
-To be successful here you have to have very consistent tracking in place, which is tricky**—**but one of the most important things from an analysis perspective.
+To be successful here, you have to have very consistent tracking in place, which is tricky**—**but one of the most important things from an analysis perspective.

 Metrics can be challenging for B2B brands.
 I think it’s mostly because there isn’t one metric to optimize to.
-If you’re talking about a marketing lead**—perhaps the lead is created when a person fills out a form on your website.
+If you’re talking about a marketing lead, perhaps the lead is created when a person fills out a form on your website.
 But for most B2B sites the volume of these leads is usually too low to optimize to.
 So you have to think about proxy metrics higher up the funnel—what proxies do you have that measure an intent to move down the funnel?
-Maybe it’s the people who exchanged their email address in exchange for getting a white paper—**or video views.
-Look at those along with behavioral data like page views on product detail pages.
+Maybe it’s the people who exchanged their email address in exchange for getting a white paper. or video views.
+Look at those along with behavioral data, like page views on product detail pages.
 That will start to paint a picture.
 If you want to take it to the next level, come up with a scoring system combining all of these behaviors that show visitor qualification.

 Brittany: These models help address the fact that B2B brands typically have a lot less traffic.
 If you have this kind of a comprehensive overview that looks at success through this lens—based on KPIs you have identified—then you can be more successful.

-Anything else you’d share to B2B marketers?
+Ramona: Anything else you’d share to B2B marketers?

 Brittany: I’d add something about testing in the B2B space—keep in mind it’s really about the content.
 B2B marketers use content to generate leads, so I would recommend starting by focusing on the content.
 Maybe there’s a registration point where you ask visitors for an exchange of information—that serves multiple purposes.
 Also, I’d suggest B2B brands look at their overall digital experience and, likely, consider simplifying their sites.
-Like Doug said it takes a lot to move the needle so you have to be very bold and very visual—but you can’t be too cluttered either.
+Like Doug said, it takes a lot to move the needle, so you have to be very bold and very visual—but you can’t be too cluttered either.

 Doug: I would emphasize that understanding your personas is number one, and that you can only really do that with a mix of qualitative and quantitative data.
 Get in the head of your personas and the people making buying decisions, and be sure you’re thinking about the various products you’re selling and the sectors associated—they likely aren’t going to be the same personas.
 Think about how you’re communicating with these groups based on if it’s a new product or new user as well as other attributes—are they VPs or managers?
 Are they practitioners?
 Technicians?
 It matters.